 Marcia Brown Haims, Martha J. Cook, Jane Edwards, Judy McLain, Kerri Mohnsen, Jayanti Ray, Joyce Renaud, Kevin Squibb

 - Communication Disorders

 Criminal Justice & Sociology

 The Department of Criminal Justice and Sociology provides undergraduates in Criminal Justice with a core of courses central to the discipline of criminal justice.
-Students are also exposed to specialized courses as preparation for careers in law enforcement, corrections and security.
-The department serves more than 300 majors and a large number of students who enroll in criminal justice courses for elective credit.
+Students are also exposed to specialized courses as preparation for careers in law enforcement, corrections and criminology.
+The department serves nearly 500 majors and a large number of students who enroll in criminal justice courses for elective credit.

 The department has an internship program for criminal justice majors which provides students with an opportunity to observe professionals in their fields and with practical job experience.
 Students may continue course work at the graduate level by pursuing the criminal justice administration option of the Master of Science in Administration degree.

 The Sociology Program offers both the bachelor of arts and bachelor of science degrees, as well as minors in sociology and criminology.
 Through elective sequences, sociology majors may choose an emphasis in such areas as criminology/deviant behavior, family and social research/applied sociology.
 Sociology is an accepted pre-law curriculum.

 The department is recognized for its sponsorship of national and regional meetings and its scholarly activity.